chjuruena/pups/README.md

      ```
    - This is important as this is the server that holds all the puppy data and adopter data

+Some notes:
+1. The Puppy and  Adopters data is saved in `pups\app\json-server`.
+This serves as the api server

 Now, your development environment should be set up and both the Gatsby application and JSON Server should be running.